Student Grievances and Appeals | KCTCS

 2. Service on the Cab

 1. Student members and alternates: Each student member must have earned at least 24 semester credit hours at the college, must have had one (1) full academic year of attendance at the college, and must be in good academic standing.
-The CSAO shall recommend students to the College President for appointment.
+The CSAO/designee shall recommend students to the College President for appointment.
 Appointments shall be for a term of one (1) year.

 2. Faculty and staff members and alternates: Faculty and staff members may be selected to staggered three-year terms by the faculty and/or College staff with the final appointment confirmed by the College President or designee.
 Faculty representatives cannot be division chairs or deans.